hfwbakker/python_webscraper/README.md

 axios_scraper.py project:

+KNOWN BUGS:
+- politico_scraper not working on Mac, error seems related to urllib.

 LOG:
 --- Sunday February 7th ---
 Started working on a Axios webscraper.
 The plan and results so far: